 But you’ll need one that suits your style, your budget and your living space.
 We rounded up tree sellers from Park Slope to East Harlem to create this handy guide to finding your perfect tree in the city and getting it home without making a spectacle on the subway.

 The heavy ornament hanger

-If you’re all about the fancy (i.e. heavy) ornaments, than your tree will need sturdy branches.
+If you’re all about the fancy (i.e. heavy) ornaments, then your tree will need sturdy branches.

 You’ll want to go with a Fraser Fir, which most tree sellers carry, or the less common Canaan Firs.
 The latter has thicker branches but this species is harder to find.
-However, this year Greg Walsh is selling some New York-grown Canaans at his six tree stands, which are located in Williamsburg, Park Slope, Astoria, College Point and Fresh Meadows.
-(Scroll down for the addresses.)
+However, Greg Walsh sells some New York-grown Canaans at his six tree stands, which are located in Williamsburg, Park Slope, Astoria, College Point and Fresh Meadows.
+(Addresses below.)

 The studio apartment dweller

 “It all starts with getting the right tree for your space,” says Mary Jeanne Packer, executive director of the Christmas Tree Farmers Association of New York.
 Packer said people too often make the mistake of buying a tree that’s too big for their home because it looks good in the lot.
 “A small tree is still a lovely tree,” she adds.

 At Urban Garden Center in East Harlem, Dimitri Gatanas sells “Charlie Brown” Christmas trees.
 The “tabletop trees,” measuring about 2-feet high, come with a small stand and a single ornament on them.
 They’re priced around $30, and bonus: You can easily bring them on the subway.
 Walsh also carries table top trees in the 3-to-4 foot range at his shops, as do many of the sidewalk vendors around the city.